The Norfolk and Suffolk Nature Recovery Partnership are committed to respecting your privacy.

 e.
 Right to object – you have the right to object to processing where we are (i) processing your personal information on the basis of the legitimate interests ground, (ii) using your personal information for direct marketing or (iii) using your information for research or statistical purposes.

 f.
 Right to data portability – to the extent required by GDPR, where we are processing your personal information by automated means and either (i) because we have obtained your consent, or (ii) because such processing is necessary for the performance of a contract to which you are party or to take steps at your request prior to entering into a contact, you may ask us to provide your personal information to you – or another service provider – in a machine-readable format.
+To request this, please contact your county’s LNRS team.

 g.
 Rights related to automated decision-making – you have the right not to be subject to a decision based solely on automated based solely on automated processing of your personal information which produces legal or similarly significant effects on you, unless such a decision (i) is necessary to enter into/ perform a contract between you and us/ another data controller; (ii) is authorised by Law to which organisations in the Partnership are subject (as long as that law offers you sufficient protection); or (iii) is based on your explicit consent.
 We may ask you for additional information to confirm your identity and for security purposes, before disclosing personal information requested to you.